Revista de la

 • Control the alignment of equations using the environments provided by the amsmath package (e.g., equation, split, align, multline, gather, etc.).
 Avoid the obsolete environment eqnarray.

-• Use \label and \ref commands to create automatic cross-references.
-Cite equations using \eqref.
+• Use \label and \ref commands to create automatic cross-references to sections, theorems, figures, tables, etc. Cite equations using \eqref.

 Bibliographic references should be arranged in alphabetical order by first author's surname.
-It is important to check the correctness (both in form and in content) of all the references; we strongly recommend the use of the following tools:
+It is important to check the correctness of all the references; we strongly recommend the use of the following tools: